wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 While you might never use them, your backup plan (and the corresponding disaster recovery steps) are possibly your most important procedure.

+You should:

+1. Write it up fully
+2. Test it from beginning to end, simulating an actual disaster
+3. Run backups on a regular basis, ideally automatically

 This page explains in detail how to properly backup an on-premise Wire installation, and how to recover from your backup if you ever need to.

 Note that you should not trust this page (or your execution of it) to allow for a proper backup and restore, therefore, you should immediately (before it becomes critical to do so) back up your Wire installation **and** attempt (as a test) to restore it.
 This will ensure that you can **in fact** backup and restore Wire, and will catch any problem in the process before any problem becomes damaging to you.